dstnbrkr/DRBOperationTree/README.md

   </tr>
 </table>

-In order to serialize the object graph for a cookbook, we'd need to fetch the list of recipe ids from the `/cookbook/{cookbook_id}` endpoint, then fetch each recipe and it's image, followed by each ingredient and it's image.
-At each step, we need to look at the response of a previous request to know what the next requests will be.
+In order to serialize the object graph for a cookbook, we'd need to fetch the list of recipe ids from the `/cookbook/{cookbook_id}` endpoint, then fetch each recipe, followed by each image and each ingredient for each recipe.
+What we request at each step depends on the response of the request in the previous step.
 For example, to know which (and how many) `/ingredients/{ingredient_id}` requests we'll make, we have to first fetch and parse `/recipes/{recipe_id}/ingredient`.
-We can think of these dependencies as a tree.
+We can model these dependencies as a tree.

-So if we were to serialize the object graph for a vegetable stew recipe, the tree of requests we'd make would be something like this:
+For example, if were to serialize the object graph for a vegetable stew recipe, the tree of requests we'd make would be something like this:

 ![Cookbook Request Tree](cookbook.png)